Skip to main content

 Goodbye WordPress, Hello Ghost

-Ghost is really just a blogging platform and what's absolutely great about is the fact that it's using node.js and its source code is completely available on GitHub.
+Ghost is purely a blogging platform.
+It runs on node.js and its source code is fully available on GitHub.

-I am running the blog on a Ubuntu (12.04) Amazon EC2 instance, with nginx responsible for the reverse proxy.
-I realised that there are not many instructions on how to do this so here's what I have done:
+I’m running the blog on an Ubuntu (12.04) Amazon EC2 instance with nginx handling the reverse proxy.
+There weren’t many instructions on how to set this up, so here’s what I did.

-First upgrade nginx to 1.4.3 (latest package at the time of writing).
-Run the command below to determine your version:
+First, upgrade nginx to 1.4.3 (latest at the time of writing).
+Check your version:

 $ nginx -v